cybersamurai2410/sasrec-playlist-predictor/README.md

-# SASRec Spotify Playlist Predictor
+# SASRec (Self-Attentive Sequential Recommendation) Spotify Playlist Predictor

 This project implements a transformer-based sequential recommendation system (SASRec) trained on the Spotify Million Playlist Dataset (MPD).
 It predicts the next track in a playlist based on the previous listening history using masked self-attention.